git-emran/simple-notes/writr/resources/welcomeNote.md

-## Welcome to Writr 👋🏻
+## Welcome to Writer 👋🏻

-Writr is a simple **note-taking app** that uses **Markdown** syntax to format your notes.
+Writer is a simple Mark down **note-taking app** that uses **Markdown** syntax to format your notes.

 You can create your first note by clicking on the top-left icon on the sidebar, or delete one by clicking on top right icon.
+Its design is minimal and structured in a way to fit in my workflow.
+Feel free to use it.
+I will be adding more features incrementally.

 Following there's a quick overview of the currently supported Markdown syntax.